 Niche business posts directly related to what you do help you establish credibility, personal posts humanize you and often have mass appeal.

 If you’ve been providing value to your network, you’re allowed to promote your business.
+This should be part of your calendar when coming up with new LinkedIn post ideas.
 The fewer promotional posts you share, the more effective they’ll be.
 Major product updates, company goals hit, awards won, etc., are all fair game.